- Classical Mythology Eighth Edition Nyc Bar

 Rating details

-Shelves: fantasy, history, read-for-school, classics, textbooks
+it was amazing Shelves: fantasy, history, read-for-school, classics, textbooks

 Brilliant.
 A comprehensive overview of Greek and Roman mythology, with stories told in a surprisingly entertaining and coherent tone.
 I recommend this for anyone interested in mythology, as it's one of the few textbooks I've had that reads like a good novel.